Officials: Tiny uptick in 2020 military sex assault reports

 Those conclusions have spurred military and defense leaders to pursue new solutions to the problem, which has stymied Pentagon officials for years.

-Formal reports of sexual assaults have steadily gone up since 2006, including a 13% jump in 2018 and a 3% increase in 2019 that included a much larger 9% increase for the Air Force, according to Pentagon data.
+“No member of the Army team should be subjected to sexual harassment, sexual assault, or associated retaliation,” said Army spokesman Lt.
+Col. Gabriel Ramirez., adding that the Army will continue to improve programs and encourage reporting.

-Defense officials acknowledge that reports of sexual assault have steadily increased over the past 15 years, as the department worked to encourage victims to come forward.
-Department and military service leaders have implemented a wide range of programs to both deter assaults and protect and treat victims, and have focused more time training unit leaders how to better reach out to their young service members.
+Formal reports of sexual assaults have steadily gone up since 2006, including a 13% jump in 2018 and a 3% increase in 2019,,according to the Pentagon.

-The 2019 report found that commanders took some kind of action on close to two-thirds of the cases.
+The department has worked to encourage victims to come forward and implemented a wide range of programs to both deter assaults and protect and treat victims.
+Officials have also focused more time training leaders how to better reach out to their young troops.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.